OFA-Sys/Ditto/README.md

 ]
 ```

-Here are some notice related to the response generation:
+Here are some notices related to the response generation:

-- To remain the consistency of our evaluation, please generate responses as the multi-turn utterence and strictly follow the order in the `prompts` field.
+- To maintain the consistency of our evaluation, please generate responses as the multi-turn utterance and strictly follow the order in the `prompts` field.

-- We evaluate our models and baselines with a 8,192 sequence length
+- We evaluate our models and baselines with an 8,192 sequence length

 - Please use the same role configuration in the field `system`.
 The default injection method for the Qwen series and the most proprietary APIs is putting this string into the system role before querying anything.
 However, some LLMs may not have system abilities.
 In that case, you can simply concatenate the role configuration with the first query in the multi-turn conversation.
 Furthermore, some role-play specific chatbots, such as Xingchen and CharacterGLM, may use a more complex role configuration including profiles of users, we simply modify our configuration without adding or removing any information to fit their requirements and simply use `user` and the name and profile of users.